morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 ##### 1.1 Opening and running the project:

 - Start Nightcode and open the project in Nightcode by clicking "Import" in the menu and choosing the folder where the project was downloaded (`track1-turtles`).
-- Open the project folder and its subfolder `src` in the left upper tab.
+- Open the project folder and its subfolder `src` in the left upper panel of Nightcode.
 - Click on the file `walk.clj` so that it is highlighted.
 - In the right lower corner panel click on the button "Run with REPL".
 - Once the command finishes (it will print several lines ending with `=> user`; this may take a bit of time), click on Reload button.